mark-dev/tinder-api/README.md

 #### Get your Facebook Access Token

 In order to work, the Tinder java client (even your tinder app) needs an access token.
 This access Token is gonna be used in each call to the Tinder api.
-To obtain the Tinder access token we have to call the `gotinder.com/v2/auth` endpoint where you need to provide your facebook access token granted to the Tinder app.
+To obtain the Tinder access token we have to call the `https://gotinder.com/v2/auth` endpoint where you need to provide your facebook access token granted to the Tinder app.
 This will allow tinder to access your facebook info (name, pics, email, friends, likes).

-The Facebook Access Token is the only thing you need to get started.
+The **Facebook Access Token** is the only thing you need to get started.
 If you are smart enough, you can find it here [https://www.facebook.com/v2.6/dialog/oauth?redirect_uri=fb464891386855067%3A%2F%2Fauthorize%2F&scope=user_birthday,user_photos,user_education_history,email,user_relationship_details,user_friends,user_work_history,user_likes&response_type=token%2Csigned_request&client_id=464891386855067](https://www.facebook.com/v2.6/dialog/oauth?redirect_uri=fb464891386855067%3A%2F%2Fauthorize%2F&scope=user_birthday,user_photos,user_education_history,email,user_relationship_details,user_friends,user_work_history,user_likes&response_type=token%2Csigned_request&client_id=464891386855067)

 #### Documentation